So what is Premium Economy class?

 - Priority boarding

-- Amenity kit – including eye mask, toiletries, and slippers
+- Amenity kit – including an eye mask, toiletries, and slippers

 Copyright Photo: Lloyd Lostboy/PPSG